 Alarm message: Low Oxygen Level.

-Alarm condition: Oxygen too low Alarm type: Technical
+Alarm type: Technical

-Active in all modes Alarm ranking:61
+Alarm ranking:61

-Alarm type: Visual and audible Alarm priority: High
+Alarm priority: High

-Latching: No Alarm mutable: Yes
+Alarm mutable: Yes

 Definition: If the delivered oxygen is lower than the set oxygen level by more than 5% this alarm is generated.

 User action: Check Patient.
 Recalibrate the Oxygen.
 If the message returns transfer the patient to an alternative form of ventilation.
 Withdraw ventilator from use.
 Route ventilator for repair.